yohasebe/rsyntaxtree/docs/documentation.md

 `high` pays off on deeply lopsided trees; on a well-balanced one it often lands close to `medium`. `off`, `low` and `medium` cover ordinary work.

-Connector heights adjust automatically in tidy mode. `Horizontal spacing` (`hspacing`, default 1.0, range 0.5–3.0) and `Connector height` scale the horizontal and vertical gaps, and both apply in every layout mode, tidy or not.
+Connector heights adjust automatically in tidy mode. `H spacing` (`hspacing`, default 1.0, range 0.5–3.0) and `V spacing` (`vheight`) scale the horizontal and vertical gaps, and both apply in every layout mode, tidy or not.

 ### Mirrored Layout for RTL Scripts

 Trees for right-to-left scripts such as Arabic and Hebrew can be drawn expanding from right to left.
-The `Mirror` option (`mirror: on`, CLI `--mirror`) reflects the entire finished layout horizontally: the structure is unchanged, but the leaf order is reversed so the sentence reads in its natural direction.
+The `Mirror (RTL)` option (`mirror: on`, CLI `--mirror`) reflects the entire finished layout horizontally: the structure is unchanged, but the leaf order is reversed so the sentence reads in its natural direction.

 `Mirror` composes with `Direction`.
 See the Arabic example in the [Multilingual gallery](https://yohasebe.github.io/rsyntaxtree/examples) for a demonstration.